sheyna/bannedbooks/README.md

 A project for Code Fellows Foundations 1, Oct.
 2014

-Using two functions I was able to sort the books 3 different ways:
+Using one sorting functions I was able to sort the books 3 different ways:
 * Ordered by numerical rank
 * Alphabetical by title
 * Alphabetical by author’s last name.